nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.
 * This command does not offer editing a student's profile picture.
-To do this, refer to [upload](#uploading-changing-student-profile-picture-upload-pic)
+To do this, refer to [upload](#uploading-changing-student-profile-picture-upload-pic).

 Examples:
 * `edit 1 p/91234567 e/studentEmail@example.com` Edits the phone number and email of the 1st student in the list to be `91234567` and `studentEmail@example.com` respectively.